An overview of adreno-cortical fatigue and resulting hyperestrogenism

-When adrenal glands become exhausted by chronic irritation, they no longer produce cortisol.
-Precursors such as progesterone accumulate and “spilled over” into the adjacent hormone pathway.
-This results in elevated levels of adrenal estrogen.
-In other words, when one path is blocked, hormone activity is rerouted down another pathway.
+When the adrenal glands can no longer produce cortisol (the anti-inflammatory hormone), the precursors — or building blocks — accumulate and are rerouted down the adjacent hormone pathway.
+The result is elevated levels of adrenal estrogen and other sex steroid hormones.
 A good analogy would be boating down a river.
-If a dam were built across the river, the water would back up and you would have to steer your boat down a different branch of the river to continue on your trip.
+If a dam were built across the river, the water would back up and you would have to steer the boat down a different branch of the river to continue on.

-Large, bold text indicates hormones that are being produced in excess.
-Small or broken arrows indicate a reduction in hormone production.
+Large, bold text indicates hormones being produced in excess.

 Bagshaw S. The combined oral contraceptive.
 Risks and adverse effects in perspective (abstract).
 Drug Safety 1995; 12: 91-96.

 Bianco AC, Nunes MT, Hell NS, Maciel RM.
 The role of glucocorticoids in the stress-induced reduction of extrathyroidal 3,5,3’-triiodothyronine generation in rats(abstract).
 Endocrinology 1987; 120: 1033-1038.

 Blum M, Zacharovich D, Pery J, Kitai E. Lowering effect of estrogen replacement treatment on immunoglobulins in menopausal women (abstract).
 Revue française degynecologie et d’obstetrique 1990; 4: 207-209.